iamgreaser/sackit2/README.txt

 - resave it as "IT2xx" (as opposed to "IT214")

 AUTHORS:
-  2012-2013 Ben "GreaseMonkey" Russell.
+  2012-2016 Ben "GreaseMonkey" Russell.
+  Uses Jeffrey Lim's ImpulseTracker as a reference.

 LICENCE:
-  Public domain.
-I'm sick of people using libmikmod/libmodplug.
-THEY BOTH SUCK.
+  See LICENCE.txt - it's 3cBSD-styled as per IT itself.